GovReady/govready-q/deployment/docker/README.md

 	./docker_container_run.sh --relaunch [your same command-line arguments]

+## Environment variables for launching the container without our run script

+The following environment variables are used to configure the container when launching GovReady-Q using `docker run` or a container service (i.e., not when using our `docker_container_run.sh` helper script).

+* `HOST`: The domain name that GovReady-Q will be accessible at by end users.
+(Default: `localhost`)
+* `PORT`: The port that GovReady-Q will be accessed at by end users, typically either 80 (no HTTPS) or 443 (HTTPS).
+(Default: `8080`)
+* `HTTPS`: Set to `true` if GovReady-Q will be accessed by end users at an https: address.
+(Default: `false`)
+* `DEBUG`: Set to `true` to run in Django debug mode.
+(Default: `false`)
+* `DBURL`: Set to a database connection string as described in [https://github.com/kennethreitz/dj-database-url](https://github.com/kennethreitz/dj-database-url).
+We recommend using PostgreSQL using a TLS server certificate, e.g. `postgresql://user:password@dbhost/govready_q?sslmode=verify-full&sslrootcert=/path/to/pgsql.crt` (although you'll have to figure out how to get the server certificate accessible via the container filesystem).
+(Default: Not set, which means using a Sqlite database stored in the container at `/usr/src/app/local/database.sqlite`, which will be ephemeral if the path is not mounted to the host or a Docker volume.)
+* `ORGANIZATION_PARENT_DOMAIN`: If not set, GovReady-Q will be single-tenant and the database must be configured with a single organization whose subdomain is `main`.
+If set, GovReady-Q will be multi-tenant, serving a landing page and organization-specific sites on different domain names.
+A landing/signup page and the Django `/admin` site will be available at the domain name given in the `HOST` environment variable and organization sites will be served at subdomains of the `ORGANIZATION_PARENT_DOMAIN` domain name value.
+(Default: Not set).
+* `EMAIL_HOST`, `EMAIL_PORT`, `EMAIL_USER`, `EMAIL_PW`, and `EMAIL_DOMAIN` to enable outbound email.
+The host, port, username, and password settings specify a TLS-enabled SMTP server. `EMAIL_DOMAIN` is the domain name to use in outbound mail.
+(Default: Not set and outbound emails are dumped to logs for debugging.)
+* `FIRST_RUN`: If set to `1`, an administrator user will be created when the container launches and a randomly generated password will be given to the user and printed on the console, which will be visible in the container's logs.
+An organization with subdomain `main` will also be created.
+* `PROCESSES`: The number of concurrent requests that can be handled by the container.
+(Default: 4)
+* `SECRET_KEY`: The [Django SECRET_KEY](https://docs.djangoproject.com/en/2.0/ref/settings/#secret-key) for session management.
+(Try [this tool](https://www.miniwebtool.com/django-secret-key-generator/) to generate one.)
+* `ADMINS`: The [Django ADMINS](https://docs.djangoproject.com/en/2.0/ref/settings/#admins) setting, passed as raw JSON.
+Example: `[["Admin Name 1", "admin1@example.com"], ["Admin Name 2", "admin2@example.com"]]`.
+(Default: Empty list, i.e. `[]`.)
+* `SYSLOG`: The host and port of a syslog-compatible log message sink.
+(Default: None.)
+* `MAILGUN_API_KEY`: An API key for Mailgun which is used to validate incoming webhook requests from Mailgun when an incoming email is received, when Mailgun is configured to handle incoming mail.
+(Default: None)

 ## Building and publishing the Docker image for GovReady-Q maintainers

 You may build the Docker image locally from the current source code rather than obtaining it from the Docker Hub.
 Prior to building the image: